makman568/algofun/pq/hybridconsensus.md

-# Algorand Post-Quantum Consensus Authentication
+# Algorand Post-Quantum Consensus before PQ-VRF
-## Sticky Envelope Architecture - Unified Whitepaper v3.2 (November 2025)
+## Falcon Envelope Architecture v0.1

 # 1. Introduction
+This paper proposes a technique that effectively provides for the PQ safety of Algorand consensus before the long-term goal of a Post-Quantum VRF is realized.

-Algorand's BA★ consensus protocol requires that all committee messages be authentically linked to the participation key owner.
-Quantum computers break elliptic-curve VRFs, Ed25519 signatures, and EC participation-key identities.
-However, BA★ does not rely on VRF secrecy for safety—it relies on message authenticity.
-Sticky Envelopes provide a minimal PQ authentication layer by wrapping each BA★ message in a Falcon-1024 signature.
+Algorand's consensus protocol requires that all committee messages be authentically linked to the participation key owner.
+Quantum computers breaking participation-key identities put that authentication at risk.
+However, Algorand consensus does not rely on VRF secrecy for safety—it relies on message authenticity.
+Falcon Envelopes provide a minimal PQ authentication layer by wrapping each BA★ message in a Falcon-1024 signature.
 Wrappers are verified during gossip and cached temporarily for catchup peers.
 No block-format changes, no ledger growth, and no protocol redesign.